Mokuji/mokuji-component-payment/README.md

 on the GitHub repository and the maintainers will respond to you.

-If you want to submit code, please use the GitHub pull requests feature, using the `develop` branch as the merge target.
+If you want to submit code, please use the GitHub pull requests feature, using the `develop` branch as the merge target for new features or the `master` branch for bugfixes of the latest release.

 ## Which core problems does this component solve?